gabychaves/Compiladores/GenericTuringMachine/README.md

+_ENG_
+### Turing Machine

+This code implements a Turing Machine to recognize sentences from specific languages using a tape.
+The transition function is read from a text file.
+The interface allows selecting the file to be read as well as the sentence to be recognized by the Turing Machine.
+At each step of execution, the step number, the symbol read, and the tape are displayed on the screen.
+At the end, the application indicates whether the sentence was accepted or rejected.

+### Definition of a Turing Machine

+A Turing Machine consists of three main parts:
+1. **Tape**: Used simultaneously as an input, output, and working memory device.
+The tape is finite to the left and infinite to the right, divided into cells that store symbols.
+2. **Control Unit**: Reflects the current state of the machine and has a read/write head that accesses one cell of the tape at a time, moving left or right.
+3. **Transition Function**: Defines the state of the machine and commands reads, writes, and the direction of the head's movement.

+The machine starts in the initial state and processes the input word cell by cell.
+Depending on the symbol read and the current state, the transition function determines the new state, the symbol to be written, and the direction of the head's movement.
+Processing continues until the machine reaches a final state, indicating that the word has been accepted, or until there are no more valid transitions, indicating that the word has been rejected.

+### Double Balancing
+In the example provided by "Formal Languages and Automata - P. B. Menezes," the Turing Machine processes words in the form L = { a^n b^n | n ≥ 0 }:
+1. Marks the first 'a' found with 'X' and moves to the right to find a 'b'.
+2. Marks the 'b' with 'Y' and moves back to the left until it finds an 'X'.
+3. Repeats the process until all 'a's and 'b's are marked.
+4. If the tape is in the correct format, the machine accepts the word by reaching the final state \(q4\).
+Otherwise, it rejects the word by not finding valid transitions.

+### Acceptance Rules
+For a sentence to be accepted, it must follow the form a^n b^n, where the number of 'a's equals the number of 'b's.

+#### Examples of Valid Sentences
+1. `ab`
+2. `aabb`
+3. `aaabbb`

+### References
+_Menezes, P. B. (2008). *Formal Languages and Automata*.
+1st ed., Bookman.
+ISBN-10: 8577802663, ISBN-13: 978-8577802661_

+---
+_PT-BR_
 # Máquina de Turing

 Este código implementa uma Máquina de Turing para reconhecer sentenças de linguagens específicas com uma fita.
 A função de transição é lida a partir de um arquivo texto.
 A interface permite selecionar o arquivo a ser lido, assim como a sentença a ser reconhecida pela Máquina de Turing.
 A cada passo da execução, são exibidos na tela o número do passo, o símbolo lido e a fita.
 Ao final, a aplicação indica se a sentença foi aceita ou rejeitada.